 Square Credit Card End-to-End Experience Optimization

-Heuristic Evaluation, In-Depth Interviews | End-to-End Journey | Impact: Roadmap, 3% Sign-Up
+Impact: Roadmap, 3% Sign-Up

 Square aimed to increase eligibility of its credit card tenfold.
 When a user base scales in size, friction points amplify leading to risk to brand trust and eventual churn.
+The objective was to pinpoint key areas where the experience did not match expectations and provide clear, evidence-based recommendations to reduce friction and improve success rates.

-The cross-functional credit card team wanted to investigate pain points within the current acquisition funnel and product experience to understand future opportunities to drive measurable impact for the business.
 Our most recent CSAT survey was clear that the credit card did not support recurring and growing spend behaviors and the team was particularly interested in understanding how to incentivize those behaviors to encourage retention.
+The data team also shared drop-offs at several points in the sign-up flow.

-1. Literature Review: Reviewed and synthesized past research on feedback from our user base (both active and churned) regarding limits, rewards, and repayments to establish evaluation criteria as well as past team research into the credit card experience.
+Literature Review: Reviewed and synthesized past research on feedback from our user base (both active and churned) regarding limits, rewards, and repayments to establish evaluation criteria as well as past team research into the credit card experience.

-2. Heuristic Evaluation: Audited the end-to-end journey (mobile / desktop) with design partners and ranked issues discovered against a team-wide established UX severity scale and business impact scale.
+Heuristic Evaluation: Audited the end-to-end journey (mobile / desktop) with design partners and ranked issues discovered against a team-wide established UX severity scale and business impact scale.

-3. In-Depth Interviews: Led remote qualitative interviews with users to gather detailed feedback on behaviors and perceptions that enable churn and retention.
+In-Depth Interviews: Led remote qualitative interviews with users to gather detailed feedback on behaviors and perceptions that enable churn and retention.

 Findings

-• Unfavorable Rewards Program Usability: Users were not aware of our long-standing rewards program and when probed, were generally confused on the program’s reward type, value, and redemption structure.
+Unfavorable Rewards Program Usability: Users were not aware of our long-standing rewards program and when probed, were generally confused on the program’s reward type, value, and redemption structure.

-• Lack of Clarity of Offering: Users applied for the card believing we offered certain features that we do not provide such as evolving limits and ability to build credit.
+Lack of Clarity of Offering: Users applied for the card believing we offered certain features that we do not provide such as evolving limits and ability to build credit.
 Our acquisition pages indicate lack of clarity of our offerings, potentially misleading new customers.

-• No Incentivizing Growth Structure: Churned card users expected better benefits like increased limits when they exhibit good behaviors ie re-paying on time and churned.
+No Incentivizing Growth Structure: Churned card users expected better benefits like increased limits when they exhibit good behaviors ie re-paying on time and churned..

 Recommendations

-• Update our introduction and acquisition emails and onboarding experience to highlight our “Rewards Program”, “No Fees”, and “No Impact to Credit” at upfront and onboarding.
+Update our introduction and acquisition emails and onboarding experience to highlight our “Rewards Program”, “No Fees”, and “No Impact to Credit” at upfront and onboarding.

-• Improve usability of our rewards program by increasing awareness on various surfaces, provide choice in rewards and in redemption. to explain rewards structure and how to redeem with more integrated, flexible, and targeted awards.
+Improve usability of our rewards program by increasing awareness on various surfaces, provide choice in rewards and in redemption. to explain rewards structure and how to redeem with more integrated, flexible, and targeted awards.

 Impact